 So why make a business decision based on searches made with no intent to buy?

-If you sell outside of Amazon, Google Keyword Planner and AdWords are incredible tools for seeing what’s generating buzz and increasing your visibility through PPC advertising outside of Amazon.
+Outside of Amazon, Google Keyword Planner and AdWords are incredible tools for seeing what’s generating buzz.
+From that, you can increase your visibility through PPC advertising outside of Amazon.
 But Amazon and Google serve two entirely different purposes as search engines.

-Google was created to organize information and make it universally accessible.
+Google organizes information and makes it universally accessible.
 Amazon is much more focused on commerce and making transactions as frictionless as possible for sellers and buyers.

-By utilizing search volume data for Amazon instead of Google while conducting product research, you’re able to eliminate the guesswork of buyer intent and focus on the level of interest in your product market directly from your audience.
+Utilizing search volume data for Amazon instead of Google eliminates the guesswork of buyer intent.
+As a result, you can focus on the level of interest in your market directly from your audience.